stephmod/psql/README.md

 ### Update

 If you're liking psql, you'll really like [pgcli](https://www.pgcli.com).
 With built in auto-completion and better syntax highlighting, you can work even faster.
 Currently, I'm enjoying writing sql queries in VS Code and running them in pgcli (which I've aliased as `psql_plus`, given its added benefits) with the `\i $PATH/$FILE.sql` command.
-This allows me to save sql files alongside files in other languages on a per project basis.
+This allows me to save sql files alongside other files on a per project basis.